-Chapter II reviews influences on asset prices relevant for the discussion in Chapters III and IV.
+The first third of the paper reviews influences on asset prices relevant for the discussion in Parts 2 and 3.
 Monetary policy is one of the factors that potentially influences asset prices.
 Real factors such as productivity growth, and financial factors such as liquidity and financial distress, are the major determinants of asset prices over time.
 The discussion presents an overview of the consequences for asset prices of these sorts of factors.